-That you may be mistaken.
+That YOU may be mistaken.

 If you keep just one idea to filter your every thought, by God’s good grace, let it be that.
 Allowing that one possibility alone will save countless lives and allow limitless progress.
 This is not to suggest that you give up or deny any belief that you may hold dear, but only that you do not delude yourself into the tempting idea that what you believe is infallible and/or timeless.
-In other words, "I believe what I believe and I know what I know, and I pray that the two may get along."
+In other words, "I believe what I believe and I know what I know, and I pray that the two may co-exist in peace."